 Wade looked up from his paperwork as the shout echoed down the line of rail workers.

+Oh drat it!

-Oh drat it, Wade grimaced.
+Wade grimaced.
 Something else had happened.
 They hadn’t even finished clearing the debris from the fire, which was now a whole two nights ago.
 He sighed, urging Charger forward and shoving the letters he had been looking at into his shirt.
 The letter had been delayed, informing him that Franklin Hayes was due to be back in Cheyenne for the end of the month—which was today.

 And I need to have a talk with him.
 A serious talk.

-It had been a busy few days, and progress on the line had slowed to a crawl as Wade diverted much of the work teams to clearing the burnt out barn and ordering supplies to build a new one.
+It had been a busy few days, and progress on the line had slowed to a crawl as Wade diverted much of the work teams to clearing the burnt-out barn and ordering supplies to build a new one.
 As it was, Wade had to store the arrivals of new posts, staples, and track on open ground, meaning he had to further take out a group of eight men to watch it, day and night; four on, four off.
 What made it all worse was that the weather was heating up now that they were heading towards midsummer, and the men had nothing but a couple of large tarp awnings to shelter inside.

-Which meant shorter work shifts, and more supply runs for water, Wade scowled.
-All of it meant that the rail line was going from days to now weeks off schedule.
+Which meant shorter work shifts, and more supply runs for water.

+Wade scowled.
+All of it meant that the rail line had gone from days to weeks behind schedule.

 Wade lifted up his hand and hollered to the railway scout that had reached the front of the line.
 The work had halted as soon as the count had arrived on pony.
 That could only mean bad news, couldn’t it?

 “What’s going on?
 Why has work stopped?”
 Wade rode up to see the forward track team had stepped back from the track bed, leaning on their picks and shovels or else sitting on the bank of dirt.
 Any excuse to get some water and roll up some tobacco.
 Almost all the men had small clay pipes and cheap, harsh tobacco they brought in paper bags from the General Store.
 A few of the men rolled their own using handbills ripped from noticeboards.
-Wade wondered how long that would continue before Sheriff Tobias was start muttering about their ‘unsocial behavior’.
+Wade wondered how long that would continue before Sheriff Tobias would start muttering about their ‘unsocial behavior’.

 A problem at work meant a problem in town, that was a motto that Wade had found to be true on the trails he had worked before.
 When work was running smoothly, the men were generally happy with a job well done.
 They congratulated each other, took pleasure in hot food at the end of the day or a drink at the saloon, and went to bed tired.

 But if the work day had been full of problems—whether it was late supplies or the wrong supplies or stolen supplies, or difficult ground or a hundred other things that could go wrong—then workers liked to blow off steam in the evening.
-Wade had seen this equation time and again when he worked all over the mid west.
+Wade had seen this equation time and again when he worked all over the Midwest.
 A frustrated worker meant arguments, then fights... and then who knew what else.